 We came back to London in the late afternoon, relaxed and ready to start the week!

 222 is a vegan small restaurant located in West Kensington.
-We went during the weekend and it gets easily over crowded, we had to wait for more than one hour, even if Mr Super Organized booked a table for two.
+I went for the first time with a date and it gets easily over crowded, we had to wait for more than one hour, even we booked a table for two.
 The place itself is a rectangular room that’s probably more suitable for a café rather than a restaurant.
 The place was very busy and it seemed like they overbook, accepting also customers with no reservation.
 The tables are so attached to each other that you will probably have dinner with a stranger: we could clearly overhear other’s conversation.
 So, it’s not the best place for an intimate candlelit dinner!
 The place has basically no decor, apart from some long mirrors hung on the walls.
 I guess, the purpose is to give the impression of a bigger space, well mission failed darlin’.